-- The measurements will be performed with different analyts and solutions. - The source parameters can be varied to quantify the influence to the DIAs. - It should be investigated how the DIA behave with different sources and mass spectrometers, e.g. using ESI, different spray shields and capillaries.
+- The measurements will be performed with different analyts and solutions. - The source parameters can be varied to quantify the influence to the DIAs. - It should be investigated how the DIA behave with different sources and mass spectrometers, which use e.g. different spray shields and capillaries.